 The Graduate Catalog is the official listing of the policies governing graduate education at Freed-Hardeman University.
 This Catalog documents policies and procedures established by the Graduate Council and approved by the faculty.
-Admissions policies, academic policies (including degree requirements), registration policies, degree programs of study, a roster of Graduate faculty, and calendar of events/activities are among the items to be found in this Catalog.
+Admissions policies, academic policies (including degree requirements), registration policies, degree programs of study, a roster of graduate faculty, and calendar of events/activities are found in this Catalog.